 Whale watching season in Northern California starts earlier and ends later than it does further south.

 Migrating gray whales are the species seen most often in Northern California.
 Their migration starts in the Arctic Ocean and ends 10,000 to 12,000 miles south off the coast of Mexico.
 They pass the Northern California coast from December through February, and they're northward-bound from March through May.

 Killer whales (orcas) are also spotted once in a while along the Northern California Coast.
 If you want to know more about the animals you can see, check the guide to whales and dolphins of the California Coast.

 You won't find as many whale-watching companies along the northern coast as in other parts of the state, but there are a few.

 Bodega Charters operates whale watching cruises around Bodega Bay from January through the end of April.

 If you want to see the whales from the water in Mendocino, several companies operate seasonal trips.

-Whale Watching From Land in Northern California
+Whale Watching From Land